Gipton: Henry Barran Centre

 Henry Barran Community Centre is situated on Amberton Road, within Gipton.
 The original building was constructed circa 1920 and has undergone various changes to the space and additional extension built, the latest of which was completed in 1994.
-The centre is used as a multi-use community facility providing office/administration facilities, workshops, canteen, nursery & youth club.
-The community group Gipton Together are also based at Henry Barran Centre with the aim of providing the young residents of Gipton & Harehills with a safe space to go in the evenings and use arts and sports projects to act as crime prevention and crime diversionary alternatives.
+The centre is used as a multi-use community facility providing office/administration facilities, workshops, canteen, nursery and youth club.
+The community group Gipton Together are also based at Henry Barran Centre with the aim of providing the young residents of Gipton and Harehills with a safe space to go in the evenings and use arts and sports projects to act as crime prevention and crime diversionary alternatives.